 Betterment is a great service for many reasons.
 All of the ETFs the service has selected are great picks.
 They all follow their respective indexes very closely and are very liquid (which lowers the bid/ask spread), tax efficient and low in annual fees.

 The service combines low management fees with high-quality products.
 The service is perfect for young investors with a thorough educational component and automation to make investing extremely easy.
-And the RetireGuide Calculator is an easy-to-use retirement planner tool that is perfect for beginning investors.
+And Betterment’s retirement planning tools are perfect for beginner investors.